lumamoto/crypto-discord-bot/README.md

 ## About
 Nigel is a Discord bot that will keep you up-to-date on the exchange rates (in USD) for any cryptocurrency.

 Built with Python and the Alpha Vantage API.
-Hosted on Heroku and running 24/7!
+Hosted on Heroku.

 ### Features
 * Updates its status every 5 minutes to include the current exchange rate